mauritssilvis/darts/cli/java/README.md

 To solve this problem, follow the instructions for [installing Java 17+](#11-install-java-17).

-#### 3.1.5 Building `darts` failed
+#### 3.1.5 Installing `darts` failed

-While building `darts`, you may encounter other errors than those listed above.
+While installing `darts`, you may encounter other errors than those listed above.
-Such errors may contain a message like:
+Such errors may contain a Gradle failure message like:

 ```text
 FAILURE: Build failed with an exception.